Ramesh1892/git-for-devops/README.md

+# Git For DevOps

-This is Ramesh Vutukuri this repo is for learning devops
+This repository is for understanding Git Concepts for DevOps.

+Includes:

+-Commands
+-Tutorials
+-Videos
+-Projects
+-tasks